laxman2054/BASIC-ANDROID-_EX_01/README.md

-# BASIC-ANDROID-_EX_01_Implementation of a Hello world Activity using all lifecycles methods using Android Studio.
+# Ex.No:2 To create a HelloWorld Activity using all lifecycles methods to display messages.

 ## AIM:
-To create Hello world Activity using all lifecycles methods to display messages using android studio.
+To create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio.

 ## EQUIPMENTS REQUIRED:

-Android Studio(Min. required Artic Fox)
+Latest Version Android Studio

 ## ALGORITHM:
 Step 1: Open Android Stdio and then click on File -> New -> New project.

 Step 2: Then type the Application name as HelloWorld and click Next.

 Step 3: Then select the Minimum SDK as shown below and click Next.